A striking correspondence between the dynamics generated by the vector fields and by the scalar parabolic equations: Kupka-Smale property and other open problems

 One of the main goals of the study of dynamical systems is to understand the behaviour of a generic dynamical system.
 The most recent results concerning the parabolic equations are related to the genericity of Kupka-Smale property.
-However, such a property cannot give a good insight of the complex and chaotic dynamics that may be generated by homoclinic connections.
-For this reason, the study of finite-dimensional flows has been pursued further the Kupka-Smale property and is still in progress.
-The corresponding results should serve as a guideline for the study of the flow generated by the parabolic equation \eqref{PDE}.
+In \cite{BJR}, the generic transversality of homoclinic and heteroclinic orbits of hyperbolic equilibria or periodic orbits of \eqref{PDE} is proved.
+However, the generic hyperbolicity of periodic orbits is still an open problem (see the discussion in \cite{BJR}).
+Its resolution would complete the whole correspondance of Table 1 and is one of the most important open problem concerning the qualitative dynamics of the parabolic equation \eqref{PDE}.